timer-ghazi/quickORTEP/README.md

 4. Use < and > to adjust the visualization scale
 5. Imaginary frequencies are displayed in red

+### Visual Effects

+Enhance your visualization with depth effects:

+1. Press 'f' to toggle the fog effect (adds depth perception)
+2. Use ( and ) to adjust fog density
+3. Press '3' to toggle 3D effects (highlights and shadows on atoms)
+4. Use different themes for different visualization purposes

+### Standard Orientation

+Convert molecule coordinates to a standardized orientation:

+1. Press 't' to convert the current frame to standard orientation
+2. Press 'T' to convert all frames in a trajectory to standard orientation

 ### SVG Export

 Press 's' to export the current view as an SVG file, which is useful for creating publication-quality figures.